Today I’m talking with parent coach, Cathy Taughinbaugh about adolescent drug and alcohol experimentation, which can be tempting for teens.

 Kids are not going to listen to their parents if every conversation becomes an argument, so be the person that your child can trust.

 If you discover that your child has started experimenting, the first question to ask is why.
 Try to discover what is motivating them to want to use.

 Cathy: There are many reasons.
-They are as individual and unique as the person, but here are five risk factors to consider when it comes to substance use:
+They are as individual and unique as the person.

 Beyond that, our culture’s social media saturation and instant gratification make some children feel entitled.
 The pressure to succeed in school can create a feeling of stress and unhappiness for our kids.
 This pressure can motivate a child to turn to drugs or alcohol to feel better.